JoshBrodieNZ/daily-reo/_posts/2024-04-26-kotahi-anake.md

+---
+title: Kotahi anake (and some notes on each word alone)
+---

 Kotahi anake means: Only one.

 Kotahi is the form of the word tahi/one that you typically use when you're saying there is one of something in particular: